General Nursing Council: England and Wales

-General Nursing Council (Ireland)
+Ireland

-THe GNC for Ireland was established in 1920, with Edward Coey Bigger as Chair and Margaret Huxley as Vice Chair, members included Enid Browne, Countess of Kenmare, Sir Arthur Chance FRCSL, Colonel Taylor FRCSL, Alice Reeves, Miss O’Flynn, Miss Michie, RJ Johnson, PT O’Sullivan, Mary Bostock, Alphonsie M Curtin, Vera Matheson, Margaret Walsbe, and Mrs Blunden.
+The GNC for Ireland was established in 1920, with Edward Coey Bigger as Chair and Margaret Huxley as Vice Chair, members included Enid Browne, Countess of Kenmare, Sir Arthur Chance FRCSL, Colonel Taylor FRCSL, Alice Reeves, Miss O’Flynn, Miss Michie, RJ Johnson, PT O’Sullivan, Mary Bostock, Alphonsie M Curtin, Vera Matheson, Margaret Walsbe, and Mrs Blunden.
 The council was also referred to as the General Nursing Council for Southern Ireland and as Saorstat Eireann.
 There were some challenges with the move to Irish independence, as the registration logo and badge was soon no longer relevant in Ireland and a new design took some time to be agreed.

 The GNC (Ireland) was reconstituted as the 'General Nursing Council for the Irish Free State', in 1929.
 The new Council was Chaired by Edward Coey Bigger and included Miss Halbert RGN, Miss Walsh RGN, Miss Smithson RGN, Miss Harold RGN, Miss Willis RGN, Dr Meenan, Dr MacBride, Dr Whitla, JJ Harding RMN, and the Registrar (W O’B Reidy).
 At this point the total number of nurses on the register was 5,087 (General, medical and surgical nurses 4,044; Mental nurses 902; Male nurses 3; Fever nurses 89; and Sick children’s nurses, 49).

 The Nursing and Midwifery Board of Ireland (NMBI) was first established as An Bord Altranais (the Board) by the (Irish) Nurses Act 1950 to take over the functions of two bodies: the Central Midwives Board and the General Nursing Council, which had been established in 1918 and 1919, respectively.

-Later years and replacement of the GNC
+Later years and replacement

 The responsibilities of the GNCs in each of the countries were extended by the Nurses Act 1943, to include a register for assistant nurses (later state enrolled nurses).

 Dorothy Smith was vice-chair of the GNC from 1939 until 1944 when she was elected chair.
 During her 11 year tenure Smith only missed one meeting out of 134; she retired in 1955.